Michael Bell (actor)

 Michael Bell (born July 30, 1938) is an American actor who is most active in voice over roles.
 He has acted in video games and animated series, including Legacy of Kain, The Transformers, G.I.
-Joe: A Real American Hero, The Houndcats, Rugrats, The Smurfs, and Snorks and appeared on-screen in film and television, including the TV programs Dallas and Star Trek.
-Both Bell's wife, Victoria Carroll, and his daughter, Ashley Bell, are actresses.
+Joe: A Real American Hero, The Houndcats, Rugrats, The Smurfs, The Incredible Hulk and Snorks and appeared on-screen in film and television, including the TV programs Dallas and Star Trek.

 Early life

 Michael Bell was born on July 30, 1938, in Brooklyn, New York, to a Jewish family.

 Career

 Live-action roles

 His live action film career has included roles in films such as Thunder Alley (1967), Blue (1968), The Proud Rider (1971) Brother John (1971), Rollercoaster (1977), Fast Company (1979), How to Beat the High Cost of Living (1980) and C.H.U.D.
 II: Bud the C.H.U.D.
 (1989).
 Bell also appeared in live-action exploitation shorts and PSAs - scare films made in California during the early 1960s, ranging in content from venereal disease (Damaged Goods) to psychedelic drug abuse (Trip To Where).

-He made guest appearances in multiple episodes of the Star Trek series.
-He also appeared in the Star Trek: The Next Generation pilot episode, "Encounter at Farpoint", as Bandi administrator Groppler Zorn, and in the Star Trek: Deep Space Nine episodes "The Homecoming" as a Bajoran and in "The Maquis."
+He appeared in the Star Trek: The Next Generation pilot episode, "Encounter at Farpoint", as Bandi administrator Groppler Zorn, and in the Star Trek: Deep Space Nine episodes "The Homecoming" as a Bajoran and in "The Maquis."

-Bell appeared in multiple episodes of Dallas as Les Crowley during the 1980–81 season, in M*A*S*H in the episode "Souvenirs" as Willie Stratton and also guest starred in two episodes of Three's Company as Rama Mageesh and Michael, a sleazy dance instructor in the sixth-season episode "Some Of That Jazz" (1981).
+Bell appeared in multiple episodes of Dallas as Les Crowley during the 1980–81 season, in M*A*S*H in the episode "Souvenirs" as Willie Stratton and also guest starred in two episodes of Three's Company as Rama Mageesh and Michael, a sleazy dance instructor in the sixth-season episode "Some of That Jazz" (1981).
 Bell played Bill Duncan, Sabrina (Kate Jackson)'s ex-husband on Charlie's Angels, as well as appearing as King Edward Spencer on Jackson's series Scarecrow and Mrs. King.
 In 1970, he appeared in an episode of The Silent Force.